 - To ensure continuity of essential health services during the outbreak.

 Click here for a presentation on Business Continuity Plan (BCP)

 If anyone needs a toolkit to develop a plan, please send an email request to email@example.com.

-Disclaimer: The information contained in this document is for general use and based on the experience of the author.
-The content of this document is the author’s own and does not represent the organization where he works.
-The document endeavors to keep the information up to date and correct; however, any reliance and use of this article and concept are strictly at your own risk.
-In no event, the author will be liable for any loss or damage in connection with the use of this document.
+Disclaimer: The information contained in this document is for general use and based on the author’s experience.
+This document’s content is the author’s own and does not represent the organization where he works.
+The document endeavours to keep the information up to date and correct; however, any reliance and use of this article and concept are strictly at your own risk.
+In no event, the author will be liable for any loss or damage connected with the use of this document.
 If there are any queries or clarification required, please contact the author at firstname.lastname@example.org.
 Every global citizen has responsibilities to the world beside her/his professional work.
 Therefore, the author encourages to share one’s experience and knowledge at a time when it is required the most.
 I am #DOINGMYPART.